-We shall denote the state x=xy the real LPTV system At=At-BtBtAt and the Floquet Theory's real matrix pair Pt=Pt-QtQtPt & R=R-SSR.
-In order to fit the dimension of the matrices and to solve for Pt and R, it is necessary to construct every block-matrix from Eq.
-(C.2) to (C.4) by the notion of isomorphic representing every complex number by a 2×2 real block real matrix (a+ib⤇a-bba).
-However, in order to solve for the state x, it is sufficient to arrange it as a column vector xy.
-We can observe that if a real LPTV system matrix has the form At=At-BtBtAt, then, by looking the equation backwards, we can conclude that its Floquet Theory's real matrix pair has the same form Pt=Pt-QtQtPt & R=R-SSR, we can reform the LPTV system into the complex plane as descripted in Eq.
-(C.2), and therefore we can have some properties that are previously shown in this work.
+We denote the state as x=xy, the real LPTV system as At=At-BtBtAt, and the Floquet theory real matrices as Pt=Pt-QtQtPt and R=R-SSR.
+To fit the dimensions of the matrices and solve for Pt and R, we construct every block-matrix from Eq.
+(C.2) to (C.4) through isomorphic representations of every complex number by a 2×2 real block matrix (a+ib⤇a-bba).
+However, to solve for the state x, it suffices to arrange it as a column vector xy.
+Note that, if a real LPTV system matrix has the form At=At-BtBtAt, then, by considering the equation backwards, we conclude that its Floquet theory real matrices have the same form: Pt=Pt-QtQtPt and R=R-SSR, so we reform the LPTV system into the complex plane as described in Eq.
+(C.2).
+As a result, we obtain some of the properties described previously in this work.

-Representation of LPTV Systems' Even\Odd Decomposition by 2×2 Blocks
+Representing Even-Odd Decomposition of LPTV Systems by 2×2 Blocks

-In this section, we continue to notion of section 4.2.2 to use an even\odd decomposition, but with representation of the state vector to be separated into even part and odd part, and furthermore separation of the LPTV system matrix block-wise accordingly.
-We may consider to rewrite Eq.
+This section follows the ideas of Section 4.2.2 and uses an even-odd decomposition, but with the state vector separated into even and odd parts.
+Furthermore, the matrix of the LPTV system is separated according to blocks.
+We rewrite Eqs.
 (4.12) and (4.13) in the following block matrix form: